Tokyo In Japan

 Pronunciation, Greetings, Polite Phrases, Numbers, Conjugating Verbs, Questions, Directions, Basic Information, Emergency Phrases, Everyday Phrases

 Before you start boosting your vocabulary, learning keywords, and phrases, you should learn how to pronounce them first.
 Knowing the alphabet doesn’t necessarily mean that you know how to pronounce words.
 Learning the pronunciation rules right in the beginning helps you overcome the first obstacle and useful in the long run.
 Practice the pronunciation and be aware of it while you learn the language.
 Don’t be discouraged if you find it hard at first.
 Some sounds can be pretty challenging to pronounce right.
-The best way to practice the pronunciation properly is with the following language parts.
+The best way to practice pronunciation properly is with the following language parts.

 Here are some of the salutations every beginner should learn in the first place: Hello, Good morning/ afternoon/ evening, Good night, See you later, Goodbye.